mauriciocramos/HAR-ADL/README.md

 The [`run_analysis.R`](https://github.com/mauriciocramos/HAR-analysis/blob/master/run_analysis.R) script
 --------------------------------------------------------------------------------------------------------

-To run this script, just save it in some working directory, open `R` or `RStudio`, go to that directory and run it with the following command:
+To run this script, save it in some working directory, open `R` or `RStudio`, go to that directory and run it with the following command:

 `source("run_analysis.R")`